emuell/phonic/README.md

   [sokol-audio](https://github.com/floooh/sokol-rust) (cpal is enabled by default).
 - Decodes and thus plays back most **common audio file formats**, thanks to [Symphonia](https://github.com/pdeljanov/Symphonia).
+- Reads and applies loop points of WAV and FLAC files for **seamless loop playback**.
-- Files are automatically **resampled and channel mapped** using a fast custom resampler or [rubato](https://github.com/HEnquist/rubato).
+- Files are automatically **resampled and channel mapped** using a fast custom cubic resampler or [rubato](https://github.com/HEnquist/rubato).
 - Runs on the **web** via [sokol](https://github.com/floooh/sokol-rust) thanks to [emscripten](https://emscripten.org/): see [play-emscripten](./examples/play-emscripten/) example.
-- Click free playback: when stopping sounds, a very short volume fade-out is applied to **avoid clicks**.
+- When stopping sounds, by default a very short volume fade-out is applied to **avoid clicks**.
+- Sample pitch can be gradually changed, to apply **portamento** alike note gliding in samples.
-- Sample precise playback scheduling, e.g. to play back sounds in a **sequencer**.
+- Allows sample precise playback scheduling, e.g. to play back sounds in a **sequencer**.
-- Monitor **playback positions** and status of all played back files for GUIs.
+- Monitor **playback positions** and status of all played back files in e.g. GUIs.

 ### Examples